 Photo by Shu Tomioka

-Makiko established makiko design studio in 2011 for Tokyo and London that provide garden designs for clients throughout the UK, Japan and overseas.
+makiko design studio was established in 2011 to provide garden design services throughout the UK, Japan and overseas.
 Her unique blend of natural English and contemporary Japanese style is adaptable to a garden of any shape and size.

-Her beautiful planting skill has been a big part of the team of Sarah Eberle in Chelsea Flower Show since 2014.
-Also it was beautifully worked well with Paul Stone for BBC Gardeners World 2016, Featured Gardens for RHS Hampton Court Flower Show.
+Her planting skills was relied upon by Sarah Eberle at the Chelsea Flower Show since 2014.
+Makiko has also worked with with Paul Stone for BBC Gardeners World 2016, and featured Gardens for RHS Chelsea Flower Show and Hampton Court Flower Show.

 She challenged to express with her garden to communicate her appreciation for all the support and encouragement received from British people and from the world at